 Pursuant to section 4(3), an undertaking shall also be deemed dominant if it has a predominant position in relation to its customers or suppliers.
 This is particularly the case if customers and suppliers are obliged to maintain business relations with the dominant company in order to avoid serious economic disadvantages.

 In addition (and unlike the situation under article 102 TFEU), section 4(2) provides for a rebuttable presumption that an undertaking is market dominant if it:

-- has a market share of at least 30 per cent;
+- has a market share of at least 30%;

-- is exposed to competition by not more than two other companies and has a market share of more than 5 per cent; or
+- is exposed to competition by not more than two other companies and has a market share of more than 5%; or

-- is one of the four largest undertakings, which together have a market share of at least 80 per cent, provided it has itself a market share of more than 5 per cent of the market, regardless of whether the market is to be defined nationally, regionally or locally.
+- is one of the four largest undertakings, which together have a market share of at least 80%, provided it has itself a market share of more than 5% of the market, regardless of whether the market is to be defined nationally, regionally or locally.

-Since the amendment entered into force, additional presumptions of market dominance are provided for in the Cartel Act.
-According to section 4(2a), three or less undertakings are to be considered collectively market dominant if they have a market share of at least 50 per cent or if up to five undertakings (together) have a market share of at least 66.66 per cent.
-Notably, these presumptions are applicable irrespective of the individual undertaking’s market share within such a group of potentially market dominant undertakings (ie, even a very small undertaking can be presumed market dominant in concentrated markets or markets where there is one ‘big fish’).
+Additional presumptions of market dominance are provided for in section 4(2a) of the Cartel Act: Three or less undertakings are to be considered collectively market dominant if they have a market share of at least 50% or if up to five undertakings (together) have a market share of at least 66.66%.
+Notably, these presumptions are applicable irrespective of the individual undertaking's market share within such a group of potentially market dominant undertakings (ie, even a very small undertaking can be presumed market dominant in concentrated markets or markets where there is one ‘big fish').

 If one of these criteria is fulfilled, the burden of proof is placed upon the undertakings concerned, which may prove that this is not the case.